Apply Now arrow

 Operating Cash Flow Ratio

-Look at All Four Liquidity Ratios
+Consider All Four Liquidity Ratios

 Why Strong Working Capital and Liquidity Ratios are Important for Your Small Business

-Here are a few possible scenarios that show the importance of having extra cash – but not too much cash – on hand:
+Here are a few possible scenarios that show the importance of having extra cash, but not too much cash, on hand:

 Your Operating Cash Flow is Lower Than Expected